Student Members / Affiliates

 Ph.D.
 Student

-Charlene is currently a 1st year (going on 2nd year!) doctoral student under the supervision of Dr. Dean McKay in the Clinical Psychology Ph.D.
+Charlene is currently a 2nd year doctoral student under the supervision of Dr. Dean McKay in the Clinical Psychology Ph.D.
 Program at Fordham University.
 Her general research interests include the etiology, maintenance, and treatment of anxiety and obsessive-compulsive disorder (OCD).
 When she’s not working on that, you can find her learning new dance routines on YouTube and volunteering as a college career coach.

 Kelsey Vig, M. A.